Rosuav/StilleBot/PostgreSQL.md

     the other attempts to delete it.
 The searched delete will simply do nothing if it doesn't find it, but will delete the newly-inserted row.
 OOS depending on transaction ordering.
 No easy resolution available.

-TEST ME:

-* Can I trigger a replication failure in psql?
-  - Begin transactions on both ends
-  - Make the conflicting updates.
-Should have no issues at this point.
-  - Commit one end.
-What happens on the other?
-  - Commit other end.
-What happens?
-Watch both logs.
-* If it's not that easy:
-  - Disable replication
-  - Make the updates (autocommit would be fine)
-  - Reenable replication, watch the logs
-* Can an application see that replication has failed?
-This won't catch the OOS errors, but would at least get the ones that are blocking future replication.
-  - And if it can, can it see what the transaction did, or at least where the conflict is?
-Maybe there's another change that can be done that fixes it.